 Informed by her extensive experience navigating challenging workers’ compensation claims, Marion remains at the forefront of thought leadership in her field.
-She frequently writes and speaks and is a co-organizer of Swift Currie’s annual workers’ compensation client seminar.
-She was previously a co-author of the Mercer Law Review’s Annual Survey of Workers’ Compensation Law.
+She frequently writes and speaks on workers' compensation law and was previously a co-author of the Mercer Law Review’s Annual Survey of Workers’ Compensation Law.

 Marion is proficient in French and also speaks some Portuguese.

 - Woodruff Scholar, UGA Law

 - State Bar of Georgia, American Bar Association, Trial and Insurance Practice Section